 \subsection{Feature analysis of SSL models}

-Convolutional neural networks are generally considered to extract hierarchical features, where the low/middle layers contain general features and the higher layers extract more task-specific features \citep{neyshabur2020being, haghighi2020learning}.
-Based on the above understanding, the benefits of transfer learning have been proved to stem from pre-trained low/mid-level feature reuse in target tasks \citep{neyshabur2020being, zhao2020makes}.
-Now that major applications of SSL methods are still obeying a transfer learning paradigm so that the same conclusion holds for SSL pretraining \citep{asano2019critical,islam2021broad}.
-To access a better grasp of the impact of different SSL pre-trained features on medical imaging tasks, we carry out the following quantitative and qualitative analyses across diverse SSL approaches.
+Convolutional neural networks are generally assumed to extract hierarchical features, where the low/middle layers contain general features and the higher layers extract more task-specific features \citep{zeiler2014visualizing}.
+Based on the above understanding, the benefits of transfer learning have been proved to stem from pretrained low/mid-level feature reuse in target tasks \citep{neyshabur2020being, zhao2020makes}.
+Major applications of SSL methods are still obeying the transfer learning paradigm at present, so the same conclusion holds for SSL pretraining \citep{asano2019critical,islam2021broad}.
+To access a better grasp of the impact of different SSL pretrained features on medical imaging tasks, we carry out the following quantitative and qualitative analyses.